Ninjin89/typexmltoexpansionmarket/README.md

 Also keep in mind the converter exports each item seperated, which means if you have for example: "watterbottle_green" and "watterbottle_blue" it will outprint it as each seperated codeblock and won't be listed under "variants" in the json, you have todo that manually.

-**Please note that you have to change the DisplayName of the Trader because i left it empty!**
+**Changes you may also need to change to your liking:**

-You may also need to change the InitStockPercent,Icon,Color and Prices to your liking.
+DisplayName, InitStockPercent, Icon, Color and Prices to your liking.

-# Example of Xml:
+# Example of Xml

 ![1](https://i.ibb.co/rwBkDsz/1.png)